navjotbedi/FoodApp/README.md

 STRUCTURE
 ---------
-The SDK is separated into modules with the following structure.
+The App is separated into modules with the following structure.

     +----------------------------------------------------+
     |                                                    |